John-Carson/37signals-style-guide/development-philosophy.md

 **Pattern**: Consistently challenge abstractions that don't justify their existence.

 > "I find these explicit classes for the notifier rather anemic.
-And there's not as much future potential for a million more (unlike Basecamp).
+And there's not as much future potential for a million more (unlike the organization).
 Think we're better off inlining them."

 > "Good example of how this is getting confusing and very indirect between source and resource.
 And there just aren't enough variations to warrant this level of indirection."